 When you’re shopping for health insurance, you’ll notice plans are categorized by different tier levels: bronze, silver, gold, and catastrophic.
-Each tier’s prices are different as well as their level of coverage.
+Each tier’s prices are different, as well as their level of coverage.

-If you think you won’t use much healthcare services, your best bet is to enroll in a bronze plan.
+If you think you won’t use many healthcare services, your best bet is to enroll in a bronze plan.
 Although they usually have higher deductibles, bronze plans cover preventative care and often cap your annual medical costs.

-Platinum plans are the most expensive, however, they also pay a large portion of your medical bills.
+Platinum plans are the most expensive; however, they also pay a large portion of your medical bills.
 If you’re not sure which Nevada health plan best fits your needs, we can help you compare affordable plans; take our quiz to discover which plan fits your plans.

 How to start shopping for a health plan